-Dr Manohar Sharma PSC Chair

-PROFESSIONAL STANDARDS

-I am honoured to take on the role of Chair of the Professional Standards Committee (PSC) and the reins from Dr Ganesan Baranidharan, who as Vice Dean is involved in several workstreams of the FPM Board and continues to support PSC.
+Dr Manohar Sharma PSC Chair PROFESSIONAL STANDARDS I am honoured to take on the role of Chair of the Professional Standards Committee (PSC) and the reins from Dr Ganesan Baranidharan, who as Vice Dean is involved in several workstreams of the FPM Board and continues to support PSC.
 Together with Dr Saravanakumar Kanakarajan, the new Deputy Chair of PSC, we will carry on with the work already initiated and pursue new means to help improve the quality and standards of Pain Medicine in the UK and Northern Ireland.
 I would like to welcome Professor Ashish Shetty, Dr Shyam Balasubramanian, and Dr Richard Sawyer to the PSC membership following a competitive appointment process.
 The PSC is seeing a huge change in the membership as a further three members are scheduled to join in September 2024.

-Wellbeing

-Recent research published in the British Journal of Surgery has revealed the extent of reported sexual misconduct by colleagues within the UK surgical workforce.
+Wellbeing Recent research published in the British Journal of Surgery has revealed the extent of reported sexual misconduct by colleagues within the UK surgical workforce.
 A national survey found that two-thirds of the female workforce (63.3%) reported having been the target of sexual harassment from colleagues at some point, and nearly a quarter of males (23.7%) reported the same.
 The FPM website has been updated to recognise this and we continue to focus on the wellbeing of our members and colleagues.

-The Gap Analysis survey has been completed and a formal report is being prepared by Dr

-Devjit Srivastava, Chair for this group.
+The Gap Analysis survey has been completed and a formal report is being prepared by Dr Devjit Srivastava, Chair for this group.
 We will be publishing more on this in due course.

-Opioids Aware

-The Opioids Aware's content is in the process of being updated following an extensive review of the literature.
+Opioids Aware The Opioids Aware's content is in the process of being updated following an extensive review of the literature.
 The FPM Core Standards' relevant chapters are being updated to reflect the changes in training since its publication, so that it remains relevant and fit for purpose.

-Please consider submitting any areas of good practice and reflection to the FPM so that it can be shared with the membership to further benefit our members

-OPCS-4 codes

-PSC is also considering compiling a short guide to help members understand various OPCS-4 Codes that are used in Pain Medicine to further improve our understanding and relevance of these codes.
+Please consider submitting any areas of good practice and reflection to the FPM so that it can be shared with the membership to further benefit our members.
+OPCS-4 codes PSC is also considering compiling a short guide to help members understand various OPCS-4 Codes that are used in Pain Medicine to further improve our understanding and relevance of these codes.
 As mentioned, the PSC is there to improve the quality and governance of Pain Medicine.
 Our projects come via the Board and our committee members, but we are always happy to receive suggestions from fellows and members on essential areas to focus on and improve.

-UK Pain Messages 2024

-www.fpm.ac.uk/patients/uk-pain-key-messages

-There are a large number of messages used for chronic pain by a variety of organisations.
+UK Pain Messages 2024 www.fpm.ac.uk/patients/uk-pain-key-messages There are a large number of messages used for chronic pain by a variety of organisations.
 The aim of UK Pain Messages is to ensure consensus and consistency over the facts and figures used when highlighting the burden of chronic pain in the UK.
 These messages, separately in the public domain, have been approved by the below organisations/individuals.

-The Global Burden of Disease Study highlighted pain as one of the most prominent causes of disability worldwide.
-Primary chronic pain is now deemed to be a specific condition in its own right.
+41% of people who attended pain clinics report that their pain has prevented them from working, and 13% have had to reduce their working hours.